 “Radio- it ties a million ears to a single mouth.”
 That’s a quote from a book I just finished reading All the Light We Cannot See by Anthony Doerr.
 Radios play such an important role in the World War II novel.
 Eventually it is a radio which brings together the two young protagonists whose alternating stories have engaged us throughout the novel.
 The book demonstrates how the radio can be used both for good and evil.
 A quote from Nazi cabinet minister Joseph Goebbels begins the book “It would not have been possible for us to take power or to use it in the ways we have without the radio. “

 We listened to American talk shows on the radio as we drove to Arizona.
 One thing that struck me about hosts like Rush Limbaugh, Glen Beck, Michael Savage and Laura Ingraham was the utter disrespect they have for President Obama.
 It was almost embarrassing to listen to.
 Many Canadians do not agree with the policies and actions of our prime minister Stephen Harper, but you don’t hear people on the radio here calling him the devil incarnate, a spoiled child, evil, a traitor to his country, or stupid.
 Americans elected their president democratically.
 Shouldn’t that entitle him to at least a modicum of respect?

-My maternal grandfather loved to listen to the Amos and Andy show on his Philco radio.
+My maternal grandfather loved to listen to shows on his Philco radio.
 He would lie on the couch and laugh and laugh until his mother-in-law Marie who thought listening to the radio was far too worldly, would shake her head and say to her daughter Annie, “My goodness.
 What is Pete laughing about now?”

 Other posts about the radio……….